 Confidence, motivation and experience

-Physiotherapists describe moderate-high levels of confidence and motivation regarding the use of digital technology; with results similar to “therapists” measured in the Timmus study (Newman et al., 2019).
-Whilst, Newman et al. (2019) found that confidence and motivation are important in describing digital capability; measuring experience was inhibited by the diversity of roles both within and between professions.
+The levels of confidence and motivation reported by physiotherapists in this study are similar to those reported previously in the Timmus study (Newman et al., 2019).
+Whilst, Newman et al. (2019) found that confidence and motivation are important in describing digital capability, measuring experience was inhibited by the diversity of roles both within and between professions.
 They suggest that confidence and motivation (“digital willingness”) are as important as experience when considering engagement with digital technology.

 AI is a term used to describe the ability of a computer to perform tasks, which if performed by a human, one would consider intelligent.
 Machine learning (ML) is a subfield of AI where computers are trained how to learn without being explicitly programmed (Samuel, 1967).
-Physiotherapists in this study report their knowledge regarding AI/ML as poor to very poor across two areas: AI/ML used in diagnostic systems and AI/ML for decision support.
+Physiotherapists in this study report their knowledge regarding AI/ML as Poor to Very poor across two areas: AI/ML used in diagnostic systems, and AI/ML for decision-support.
 These results were similar to AHPs.
 Ooi et al. (2019) evaluated the attitudes of radiologists regarding AI/ML.
 Their survey (n=125) found that 64.8% of respondents viewed themselves as novices regarding AI/ML, with 76% planning to include the topic within future personal development.
 This shows that the perception of competence in a professional group with greater exposure to AI/ML is similar to physiotherapists.
 The development of training standards in radiology for AI/ML is in the nascent stages.
 In both the USA and UK, standards require training radiologists to understand basics of imaging informatics (e.g. data privacy, post-processing imaging) (American Board of Radiology (2019).
-However, syllabi do not explicitly include AI/ML within the curriculum.

 Health informatics (i.e. clinical/medical informatics) is an interdisciplinary field concerning the use of biomedical data to improve individual and wider-population health (Kulikowski et al. 2012; Wyatt & Liu, 2002).
-It involves analysing data to guide evidence based practice (Otero, Hersh & Ganesh, 2014).
+It involves analysing data to guide evidence-based practice (Otero, Hersh & Ganesh, 2014).
 Systems are being developed which capture, analyse and apply data from various sources (e.g. genomic, public health, electronic health record (EHR) data) at a rate which is unsustainable for the healthcare workforce (Raghupathi & Raghupathi, 2014).
-However, there is little discussion how practitioners will be supported in the use of this data; and how education may prevent the NHS workforce from “drowning in data” (Oteroet al., 2019).
+However, there is little discussion of how practitioners will be supported in the use of this data, and how education may prevent the NHS workforce from “drowning in data” (Oteroet al., 2019).

-Capability is estimated based upon frequency by which digital activities are undertaken.
-Physiotherapists report low levels of voice recognition software use (75% never using), which is chosen as an affordable, mature digital tool used in practice (Bergeron, 2001).
-This low engagement is contradictory to the confidence and motivation described by the physiotherapy cohort; and may suggest that barriers, such as lack of EHR system interoperability, are inhibiting the use of such tools.
-This could explain the infrequent use of digital medical devices in practice (40% never used); and would indicate that structure and functionality of EHR systems should be examined to ensure it does not constrain practical application of technology.
-Physiotherapists should engage with EHR system development, to ensure it meets the needs of practice.
+Capability is estimated based upon the frequency by which digital activities are undertaken.
+Even affordable, mature digital tools (such as voice recognition) show low levels of use by physiotherapists.
+This low engagement is contradictory to the confidence and motivation described by the physiotherapy cohort, and may suggest that barriers, such as lack of EHR system interoperability, are inhibiting the use of such tools.
+This could explain the infrequent use of digital medical devices in practice and would indicate that structure and functionality of EHR systems should be examined to ensure it does not constrain the practical application of technology.
+Physiotherapists should engage with EHR system development to ensure it meets the needs of practice.